airbytehq/airbyte/docs/contributing-to-airbyte/building-new-connector/testing-connectors.md

 * Running two consecutive full refresh reads should produce identical records. etc...

-See all the test cases and their description in [Standard Source Tests](https://github.com/airbytehq/airbyte/blob/master/airbyte-integrations/bases/standard-source-test/src/main/java/io/airbyte/integrations/standardtest/source/StandardSourceTest.java).
+See all the test cases and their description in [Standard Source Tests](./standard-source-tests.md).
-All test cases are annotated with the `@Test` annotation.

 ### Setting up standard tests for your connector
 Standard tests are typically run from a docker container.
 The default standard test runner is the File-based Standard Test suite, which